 About

-Following her initial degree studies in sculpture Louise Pallister went on to work in museums, galleries and design studios around the country before returning to her own work, completing an MA Fine Art at City and Guilds of London Art School in 2014.
-Since then, her practice has expanded to include drawing, printmaking, photography, animation and writing.
+Louise Pallister was brought up to take an interest in the lives of other animals, often depicting them in her childhood drawings and stories.
+Following initial degree studies in sculpture she went on to work in museums, galleries and design studios around the country before returning to her own practice, graduating with Distinction in MA Fine Art from City and Guilds of London Art School in 2014.
+Since then her practice has expanded to include drawing, printmaking, photography, animation and writing, concerning our relationship with animals.

-Pallister has exhibited at Society of Wildlife Artists, DSWF Wildlife Artist of the Year, Woolwich Contemporary Print Fair, Ferens Open, RBSA Print Prize, and Northern Print, amongst others.
+Pallister has exhibited at Britten Pears Summer Contemporary, Scottish Ornithologists Club, Society of Wildlife Artists, DSWF Wildlife Artist of the Year, Woolwich Contemporary Print Fair, Ferens Open, RBSA Print Prize, amongst others.
 A bursary award in 2018 from the Society of Wildlife Artists allowed her to create an edition of artists books for display at the Mall Galleries.
-Collaborations include artist, Louisa Crispin’s Flightpath and Kinstinct Lost Wax for Lost Species projects.
-Pallister currently lives and works in Suffolk, UK.

 Her essays on art and nature can be read online at thelearnedpig.org